 The huge St Patrick's Day Parade is the Boston's biggest parade of the year.

-At least a hundred groups and many thousands of marchers participate as the parade winds its way around South Boston, where Irish immigrants first settled in the early 1800s and still home to a large Irish-American community.
+Well over a hundred groups and many thousands of marchers participate as the parade winds its way (slowly) around South Boston, where Irish immigrants first settled in the early 1800s.

 VFW Post 460 from Winthrop, Massachusetts in a Boston Duck Boat,